Heatblur-Simulations/f-4e-manual/src/general.rst

 [image ripple switch]

 The ripple switch is guarded.
-When the guard is lifted and the switch is set to ON, it will initiate flare dispensing regardless of the position of any other switches or mode knobs in the countermeasures system – if the flaps and the speed brakes are retracted.
+When the guard is lifted and the switch is set to ON, it will initiate flare dispensing regardless of the position of any other switches or mode knobs in the countermeasures system- if the flaps and the speed brakes are retracted.
 The flares will be dispensed at a rate of 10 flares per second until both left and right pylon dispensers are empty.

 Dispense Button (Rear Cockpit)
 ------------------------------

 [image dispense button WSO]

-When pressing the dispense button chaff/flare dispensing is initiated as set on the CCU and AN/ALE-40 programmer – if the flaps and speed brakes are retracted – and provided either or both the chaff/flare mode knobs are in any position other than OFF.
+When pressing the dispense button chaff/flare dispensing is initiated as set on the CCU and AN/ALE-40 programmer if the flaps and speed brakes are retracted, and provided either or both the chaff/flare mode knobs are in any position other than OFF.

 AN/ALE-40 Programmer
 --------------------